-Real property may be purchased by CLIC for purposes of use, resale, leasing or otherwise permitting the use of the property or space therein, and may be leased by CLIC for purposes of use, subleasing or assignment of lease or otherwise permitting the use of the leased property or space.
-The purpose of such acquisition shall be to further a purpose of CLIC.
-Except for acquisitions arising out of the enforcement of remedies (including rights of reacquisition), the following requirements shall apply to acquisitions by CLIC.
-The Contracting Officer or his/her designee shall approve the terms of the acquisition and obtain the approval of the Board for the same.
-In CLIC's consideration of the acquisition of real property for the reasons enumerated above, the following information must be provided to the Board:
+Real property may be purchased by Apple for purposes of use, resale, leasing or otherwise permitting the use of the property or space therein, and may be leased by Apple for purposes of use, subleasing or assignment of lease or otherwise permitting the use of the leased property or space.
+The purpose of such acquisition shall be to further a purpose of Apple under Section 1411 of the New York State Not-for-Profit Corporation Law.
+Except for acquisitions arising out of the enforcement of remedies (including rights of reacquisition), the following requirements shall apply to acquisitions by Apple.
+The Contracting Officer or his/her designee shall approve the terms of the acquisition and have the approval of Apple's Board of Directors for the same.

+In Apple's consideration of the acquisitions of real property, for the reasons enumerated above, the following information must be provided to the Board.

-- 1. a full description of the real property; - 2. a Conforming Appraisal of the fair market value and any other information establishing fair market value as may be sought by the Board; - 3. a description of the purpose of the acquisition, and a reasonable statement of the kind and amount of the benefit to the public resulting from such acquisition, such as the kind, number, location, wages, or salaries of jobs created or preserved as required by the acquisition, the benefits, if any, to the communities in which the property is situated as are required by the acquisition; - 4. a statement of the acquisition costs as compared to the fair market value, if such acquisition costs are above the fair market value; and - 5. the names of any private parties participating in the acquisition; and - 6. any known environmental issues.
+- 1. a description of the real property; - 2. any information establishing fair market value as may be sought by the Board; - 3. a description of the purpose of the acquisition, and a reasonable statement of the kind and amount of the benefit to the public resulting from such acquisition, such as the kind, number, location, wages, or salaries of jobs created or preserved as required by the acquisition, the benefits, if any, to the communities in which the property is situated as are required by the acquisition; - 4. a statement of the acquisition costs; - 5. the names of any private parties participating in the acquisition; and - 6. any known environmental issues.